mesopelagique/Macross/README.md

 ## user interface

 This project contains also a form which could display and edit the `Macross` class, a very simple list box.

+## TODO

+- [ ] simple macro to create and add a new macro by just typing method to call